Kmhaas/Butler-Bootcamp-Challenge19_Neural_Network_Charity_Analysis/README.md

 # Neural_Network_Charity_Analysis

+## Overview of the analysis:
+Explain the purpose of this analysis.
 Beks has come a long way since her first day at that boot camp five years ago—and since earlier this week, when she started learning about neural networks!
 Now, she is finally ready to put her skills to work to help the foundation predict where to make investments.

 With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to help Beks create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.